 Berlin has museums of art and antiquities of the highest importance.
 The Bode Museum and Gemäldegalerie are among the best of their kind and the recently opened Neues Museum, designed by David Chipperfield, provides an excellent setting for the Egyptian collection.
 The reunited city is now one of the most exciting in Europe.
 A huge amount of work has been done to knit together the two halves of the city and to rebuild and restore monuments which had been neglected for decades.

 Dresden.
-Fly at c.
-10.45am from London Heathrow to Berlin (British Airways) and drive to Dresden.
-Introductory lecture before dinner.
+Fly in the morning from London Heathrow to Berlin Brandenburg (British Airways) and drive to Dresden.
+Introductory guided walk before dinner.
 First of three nights in Dresden.

 Dresden.
 The Zwinger is a unique Baroque confection, part pleasure palace, part arena for festivities and part museum for cherished collections.
 Visit the excellent porcelain museum and the fabulously rich Old Masters Gallery, particularly strong on Italian and Netherlandish painting.
 The Green Vault of the Residenzschloss displays one of the world’s finest princely treasuries.

 Dresden, Pillnitz.
 Visit the great domed Frauenkirche, the Protestant cathedral.
 Drive to Pillnitz, a summer palace in Chinese Rococo style, with park, gardens and collections of decorative art.
 Take a boat trip back along the Elbe to Dresden for an optional afternoon visit of the New Masters Gallery in the Albertinum.